Proteusiq/DanishSentiments/README.md

 If everything went well, _HashVectorizer.pkl_ and _SGDClassifier.pkl_ would have been generated and will be used by our flask apps.

-You can press Ctrl(Command) + C to exit jupyter lab and back to your shell terminal: Type
+Head back to terminal.
+You can press Ctrl(Command) + C to exit jupyter lab server.
+On your shell terminal: Execute:

 ```bash
 cd flask_app